Are you ready for a party? Mix up a pitcher of sangria and call your friends and neighbors!

 Since it is hard to find and pricey, you can substitute Italian Carnaroli, Calrose, or another short-grain rice.

 The crispy bits!
 Once the stock comes to a simmer, don’t stir it.
 As the paella cooks, the rice stays on the bottom and forms a crusty golden bottom layer in the finished dish.
 This crust of rice is called socarrat and is coveted by true paella lovers.
 The vegetables rise to the top while cooking.

-For this seafood paella, you can use fish stock if you like and if you can find a good source for it, but I actually prefer chicken stock.
+For this seafood paella, you can use fish or shellfish stock if you like and if you can find a good source for it, but I actually prefer chicken stock.
 It adds a depth of flavor, and as the shellfish cook, you get plenty of sweet, briny juices to flavor the rice.
 Be sure to taste the stock and season it with salt if necessary.

 Saffron is a key ingredient, too.
 These orange-red threads are actually the dried stigmas of crocus flowers.
 Crumbled into a pot of hot stock, saffron adds an earthy, floral, and somewhat mysterious flavor to your paella.
 It imbues the rice with a gorgeous golden color, too.

 Saffron is a fairly expensive spice, but thankfully you only need a few threads to season a whole dish of paella.
 It also keeps for a fairly long time as long if it's stored in an airtight container and kept out of direct sunlight, so you don't need to worry about using up your extra saffron right away.

 Most well-stocked grocery stores should carry saffron, such as Whole Foods or Trader Joe's.
 Look for it in the spice section.